- Therapy Modalities Glossary

 Neurofeedback training uses both operant conditioning and real-time feedback of brain activity, which allows you to “see” your unconscious responses on a deeper level.

-What can I expect from a Biofeedback or Neurofeedback session?
+What can I expect from sessions in Biofeedback and Neurofeedback Training?

 Unlike talk therapy, you don’t need to talk during most types of biofeedback training.
 That said, as with many goals, it will take a degree of commitment, time, and (depending on each provider and insurance) investment to see results.